-Course title & Credits Cred it distribut Eligibility Pre-
+Course title & Credits Credit distribution of the Eligibility Pre-

 Code course criteria requisite

-Lecture Tutorial Practical/ of th e
+Lecture Tutorial of th e

 Practice course

 Basic C oncepts 4 2 2

 of O rganic

 Chemistry

 (GE-4)

 - To teach the fundamentals of organic chemistry and the introduction of a new concept of visualizing the organic molecules in a three- dimensional space. - To establish the applications of these concepts, different types of organic reactions are introduced.